International Graduate Applicants

 Riverside, CA 92504

 When the above procedures have been completed, the applicant's file will be evaluated.
-Upon approval of admission, a letter of acceptance and Form I-20 will be issued.
+Upon approval of admission and proof of financial support, a letter of acceptance and Form I-20 will be issued.

 Upon arriving at CBU, and before beginning the registration process, the student must submit form I-94 and passport to the director of International Students to verify Immigration and Naturalization Service approval.